 The Volunteer Service Award

-The Volunteer Service Award recognizes an individual who has made significant contributions to the UA Honors College through their dedicated service, diverse forms of support, commitment to enhancement, and impactful engagement.
+The Volunteer Service Award recognizes an individual who has made significant contributions to the UA Honors College through their dedicated service, various forms of support, commitment to enhancement and impactful engagement.
 The recipient of this award demonstrates exemplary dedication to the Honors College community and contributes to its growth and success through their volunteer efforts.

 2025 Recipient: Dr. Allen Yeilding